stenzek/duckstation/README.md

 ## Bindings for Qt frontend
 Your keyboard or game controller can be used to simulate a variety of PlayStation controllers.
 Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> General Settings`.

-To bind your input device, go to `Settings -> Controller Settings`.
+To bind your input device, go to `Settings -> Controllers`.
 Each of the buttons/axes for the simulated controller will be listed, alongside the corresponding key/button on your device that it is currently bound to.
 To rebind, click the box next to the button/axis name, and press the key or button on your input device that you wish to bind to.
 When binding rumble, simply press any button on the controller you wish to send rumble to.

 ## SDL Game Controller Database
 DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
 The included `gamecontrollerdb.txt` file can be found in the `database` subdirectory of the DuckStation program directory.